Create a Killer Resume and Cover Letter

 Teamwork

-Long office hours and working as part of a team require the ability to interact well with a number of different people.
+Long office hours and working as part of a team require the ability to interact well with several different people.
 Employers want someone who fits in with the team on more than just a work level.
 Companies are increasingly focussing on the culture and community of the workplace.
 Happy employees are shown to be the most efficient employees.

 Focused learning Abilities